Unofficial Website for Historical Artifacts from the Palace Hotel.

 Right & Below:

 This stunning silver water pitcher was created by Gorham for the 1909 reopening of the Palace Hotel.
-(Dated 1909 on the bottom).
+Bottom dated as such.
 Etched with the PH hotel crest, it measures 1-" high and 9" across from spout to handle.
-I did a double take when I first saw it for sale, as this is the same water pitcher that the Palace Hotel had on display in the main hall when I was there.
-It can be viewed in the 5th photo at the top of this page, along with egg cups and silverware.
+The Palace also made massive pitchers in the same pattern.
+Shown below still in use in February of 1936.

 Palace Hotel Guest Room Soap